juanbkm/donor2019/content/stories/start-ups-to-deliver-inclusive-tourism-in-the-mekong-region.md

 ---
-title: "Start-Ups to Deliver Inclusive Tourism in the Mekong Region"
+title: "Start-Ups Deliver Inclusive Tourism in the Mekong Region"
 date: 2020-05-30T08:12:00+08:00
 image: images/stories/start-ups-to-deliver-inclusive-tourism-in-the-mekong-region.jpg
-image_caption: "**Tourism Upgrade in the Mekong.** New tourism enterprises that use startup technology will promote a more inclusive and sustainable tourism industry in the Greater Mekong Region and support the millions of tourists who flock to this part of Asia yearly."
+image_caption: "**Tourism Upgrade in the Mekong.** New tourism enterprises using start-up technologies are promoting a more inclusive and sustainable tourism industry in the Greater Mekong Region by supporting the millions of tourists who flock to this part of Asia yearly."
 image_thumb: images/stories/start-ups-to-deliver-inclusive-tourism-in-the-mekong-region-th.jpg
 author: Admin
 description: "This is meta description"
 country: Regional
-summary: "The Mekong region is set to introduce tourists to a wider array of attractions after several tourism start-ups are placed under an innovation accelerator program, supported by the Government of Australia.
-If the success of these start-ups gains and sustains momentum, the Mekong region will soon see a more inclusive and sustainable tourism industry."
+summary: "The Mekong region is introducing tourists to a wider array of attractions after several tourism start-ups are placed under an innovation accelerator program, supported by the Government of Australia.
+As the success of these start-ups gains and sustains momentum, the Mekong region is on its way to having a more inclusive and sustainable tourism industry."
 project_title: "REG: Mekong Tourism Innovation"
 project_url: "https://www.adb.org/projects/52108-001/main"
 cost: "$150,000"